What You Should Know

 • Carpet manufacturers were the first in the flooring industry to thoroughly study their products for indoor air quality effects in commercial settings.
 CRI worked with the Environmental Protection Agency (EPA), the Consumer Product Safety Commission (CPSC), academic institutions and independent laboratories to evaluate carpet’s role in the indoor environment.

 • In 1992, CRI became the first organization to set limits on VOC emissions from carpet, adhesives and cushion.
-Since then, the Green Label Plus program has voluntarily tightened IAQ standards four times by requiring even lower emission levels and increasing the number of compounds evaluated.
+Since then, the Green Label Plus program has voluntarily tightened IAQ standards by requiring even lower emission levels and increasing the number of compounds evaluated.

 • CRI also worked with California’s Sustainable Building Task Force and Department of Health to certify carpet and adhesives.
 Green Label Plus exceeds the low-emitting product testing protocols used by the Collaborative for High Performance Schools (CHPS).